Master Sergeant Christopher McFarlane

 Bassoonist Gunnery Sergeant Bernard Kolle joined “The President’s Own” United States Marine Band in June 1995.
 Gunnery Sgt.
 Kolle began his musical training at age 16.
 After graduating in 1980 from Lycée de Vanves in Paris, he earned a first prize diploma in bassoon performance from the Conservatoire de Paris.
 In 1987 he was the first prize winner of The International Double Reed Society International Competition.
 His bassoon instructors were Maurice Allard of the Conservatoire de Paris, Gilbert Audin of the Conservatoire de Versailles in Paris, and Benjamin Kamins of Houston, Texas.

-Prior to joining the band, Gunnery Sgt.
+Prior to joining "The President's Own," Gunnery Sgt.
 Kolle was principal bassoon with the Nevada Symphony Orchestra in Las Vegas, N.V., and lectured in bassoon and music theory at the University of Nevada-Las Vegas.